moku-io/graphql-filters/README.md

 - `association_name`

   The name of the Active Record association that the field is tied to in the model.
 Equivalent to `attribute_name`, has the same default.

+- `filtered_type`

+  The type the filters for this field need to be based on, if it's different from the field's own type (for example, a field thet returns a connection will need to be filtered based on the connection's node type).
+Can also be set calling the `filtered_type` on a resolver/mutation if the field is associated with one.

 ## Plans for future development